l1xnan/obsidian-better-export-pdf/README.md

 This allows the plugin to export the notes in the order of the internal links.
 The anchor point of the exported PDF table of contents supports clicking to jump.

-**Note**: When exporting with a Table of Contents file, right click on that toc-file and select Better Export PDF.
-Do not use Export Folder to PDF.
+**Note**: When exporting with a Table of Contents file, right click on that toc-file and select `Better Export PDF`.
+Do not use `Export Folder to PDF`.

 ### Folder batch export